rohitravirane/DINO-RUN-2.0-offline/README.md

 # DINO-RUN-2.0-offline
-This is the mini windows acrade game with small changes of original Dino Run game.This game is fully written in python.
+This is the mini windows acrade game.This game is fully written in python.